Esplanade Zagreb Hotel: Renovations and chain join

 On November 6, 1964, the hotel joined Pan Am's Inter-Continental Hotels chain, following a $1 million renovation, and was renamed Hotel Esplanade Intercontinental.
 In 1966, the name was adjusted slightly, to Hotel Esplanade Inter-Continental, when the chain was renamed.
-In 1967, a casino was opened.
+In 1967, first casino in Croatia was opened.
 The brand-new Inter-Continental Zagreb (today The Westin Zagreb), opened in 1975 and the Esplanade left the chain at the same time.
 The hotel also received a medal from President Josip Broz Tito in 1975, with a golden wreath.
 Throughout the 20th century, the hotel was the site of key social events of the Croatian capital.

-Many world famous personalities have stayed there, including Charles Lindbergh, Josephine Baker, Laurence Olivier, Vivien Leigh, Woody Allen, Queen Elizabeth II, Richard Nixon, Nikita Khrushchev, Alfred Hitchcock, Louis Armstrong, Ella Fitzgerald, Catherine Deneuve, Orson Welles, Richard Burton, Yves Montand, Cliff Richard, Iron Maiden, Mick Jagger and The Rolling Stones, and Ike and Tina Turner.
+Many world famous personalities have stayed there, including Charles Lindbergh, Josephine Baker, Laurence Olivier, Vivien Leigh, Woody Allen, Queen Elizabeth II, Elizabeth Taylor, Richard Nixon, Emir of Qatar, Prince Albert of Monaco, Hillary Clinton, Nikita Khrushchev, Alfred Hitchcock, Louis Armstrong, Ella Fitzgerald, Catherine Deneuve, Orson Welles, Richard Burton, Yves Montand, Cliff Richard, Iron Maiden, Mick Jagger and The Rolling Stones, Ike and Tina Turner, David Beckham, Cristiano Ronaldo, Guns n Roses, Depeche Mode, Sting, Orlando Bloom, Shakira, and many others.

+In the 1990s, the hotel was privatized, and in 2002 it was acquired by the Austrian WSF-Gruppe.
+In 1996, Esplanade is the first Croatian hotel to have its own website.
+The hotel closed in 2002 for a major renovation, and reopened on 18 May 2004 as The Regent Esplanade Zagreb.
+The hotel left the Regent chain in 2012 and operates independently since that year.

+Esplanade Zagreb Hotel has a long list of awards and acknowledges for impeccable service, exceptional cuisine and sophisticated interior design based on reviews of experts and guests that it had the pleasure to accommodate.